The Fire Crystals: Synchronized Skating in Fort Collins

-The Fort Collins Figure Skating Club is the home for several Synchronized Skating Teams: The Fire Crystals, an Adult team, and the Colorado State University (CSU) team.
+The Fort Collins Figure Skating Club is home for three Synchronized Skating Teams.

 - The Fort Collins Synchronized Skating program at EPIC, which became the Fire Crystals, was founded in 1989 by coaches Linda Howes and Pamela Kurtz

 - The Fire Crystals’ mission is to focus on life skills both on and off the ice